parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

 2. Plan trips carefully as some transport options need advance booking.
 3. Applying for multiple schemes increases your transport options (e.g., if Dial-a-Ride isn’t available, then you can use your Taxicard).

+---

 ### My Experience
+People affected by Parkinson’s describe their experiences.

 > “…the chance to meet with a colleague's neighbour who had Parkinson's for some time.
 Seeing him still enjoying life—driving, working, travelling—was a big step to helping me get back on my feet after the diagnosis.”
 > _(Person with Parkinson’s)_